SanjayS808/MealSwipe/Weekly-reports/Jacob-Reports/individual_weekly_report_5.md

 ### What new ideas did you have or skills did you develop this week?

-I worked on my react skills by working on the filter.
+I worked on my skills with GitHub by creating a pull request.

 ### Who was your most awesome team member this week and why?

-David because he handled the CI/CD pipeline.
+Sanjay, because he was able to create the card view.

 ## Plans for Next Week